artnc/personal-website/src/blog/_posts/2024-09-25-camino-de-santiago.md

 - Restaurant beef is almost always veal, even in burgers.
 The most familiar beef that I ever encountered was during a post-Camino layover in Barcelona, where I had to try a Spanish McDonald's exclusive: the McExtreme with gouda and pulled pork.
 - After wheat, sunflowers are the most common crop along the Camino.
 Sunflowers with the misfortune of having grown near the trail would often have individual seeds plucked out by pilgrims to form smiley faces (which I found rather tasteless).
 - Most hostels and hotels give you a single long, thin pillow that spans the width of the entire bed.
 It's more or less impossible to stuff one of these anacondas into the flimsy disposable pillowcase that hostels provide; you need to grab one end of the tubular pillowcase and pull the pillow through it instead.
 - Fanta contains real fruit juice and tastes so much better than in the US&mdash;and this is coming from someone who really doesn't understand all the fuss over Mexican Coke.
-Fanta Naranja actually tastes like orange juice, not liquified hard candy.
+Fanta Naranja tastes like actual orange juice, not liquified hard candy.
 Fanta Limón opened my eyes to how good soda could be.
 - The so-called _siesta_ is real, although the more neutral term for small businesses' midday break is _descanso_ (rest).
 Many Spanish restaurants will open for only two hours at lunch and again at dinner.
 Show up ASAP to ensure that you get a table.
 - The tap water in the _meseta_ tastes like ass.
 No wonder restaurants won't give it to you.
 Galicia and the Basque Country have much softer water.